 Dr. O'Grady gained his B.Sc. in Microbiology, his M.Sc.
 (Res) in infectious diseases diagnostics and his Ph.D. in the molecular diagnosis of pathogens in food all at the National University of Ireland Galway (NUIG).
 He remained at NUIG for his first post-doc, continuing his research in food microbiology.
 This was followed by a two-year stint in industry (Beckman Coulter) developing real-time PCR based tests for infectious diseases including tuberculosis (TB).
 Dr O’Grady then returned to academia, taking up a post-doc position at University College London on TB diagnostics.
 In January 2013 he was appointed Assistant Professor in Medical Microbiology at UEA, was promoted to Associate Professor in August 2016, and in April 2018 also took the role of Research Leader at Quadram Institute Bioscience.
 His research continues to focus on the rapid molecular diagnosis of pathogens with the aim of translating this research broadly, in different sectors and diseases, to maximise community/patient benefit.

-Real-time assembly using nanopore sequencing data for microbial communities
+Real-time microbial assembly using nanopore sequencing

 The University of Queensland